 - Delicate soups

-Shinji by Kanesaka pays homage to the core of Japanese culture and the art as defined by kata and do.
+Shinji by Kanesaka pays homage to the core of Japanese culture and the art as defined by kata as well as do.
 True to the spirit of its heritage, the restaurant is built on a carefully woven foundation of key elements which promises an authentic dining experience.

-After you are full from the mains, you need to get ready for their freshest seasonal desserts.
+After you are full from the mains, get some extra room ready for their freshest seasonal desserts.
 Therefore, this well-rounded restaurant is truly deserving of being on our list of the best Japanese omakase restaurant in Singapore.